Install Ryax on Kubernetes¶

 Note that depending on the Actions that you run on your cluster you might need more resources.

-Preparatory steps¶
+Preparatory Steps¶

 Make sure your configuration point to the intended cluster: